sqlc-dev/sqlc/docs/reference/config.md

   - If true, parameters are passed as pointers to structs.
 Defaults to `false`.
 - `emit_methods_with_db_argument`:
   - If true, generated methods will accept a DBTX argument instead of storing a DBTX on the `*Queries` struct.
 Defaults to `false`.
+- `emit_enum_valid_method`:
+  - If true, generate a Valid method on enum types, indicating whether a string is a valid enum value.
+- `emit_all_enum_values`:
+  - If true, emit a function per enum type that returns all valid enum values.
 - `json_tags_case_style`:
   - `camel` for camelCase, `pascal` for PascalCase, `snake` for snake_case or `none` to use the column name in the DB.
 Defaults to `none`.
 - `output_db_file_name`: